Dr Jade Du

 Cantonese, Mandarin, Hakka, English, Japanese

 I am interested in legal, social and sociolinguistic approach to translation and interpreting, multilingualim, and intersection between linguistics and law.
-My work currently centres on access to justice and linguistic equality, English as a lingua franca (ELF) in interpreter-mediated communication in institutional settings against the backdrop of globalisation and migration.
+My work currently centres on access to justice and linguistic equality, English as a lingua franca (ELF) in interpreter-mediated communication in institutional settings, against the backdrop of globalisation and migration.
 I have also conducted research on gender issues in interpreting and legal discourse.
 I am currently working on English as a lingua franca in court interpreting.

 - translation and law / legal translation